There are two ways you can invest your TPT savings pot.

 This option allows you to invest your savings in the Scheme across a range of different investment funds of your own choosing.
 It does mean however that you’ll need to manage your investments yourself, in the run up to when you want to access them.

-Before making any investment selection, please carefully read the relevant Fund Fact Sheet.
+Before making any investment selection, please read about the differences between risk and reward.

 Why do I need to review my investment options?